 "It just broke our hearts," McKinney said.

 The first year, the school held a fundraising walk and added a 5K race and an ultimate Frisbee tournament in subsequent years.
-But that still didn't bring in the
+But that still didn't bring in the numbers they wanted, she said.

 Then, they added the Down and Dirty -- an obstacle course that always involves a mud pit.